- Home

 Construction is underway at the Teen Center, a new addition to the existing Brookhurst Community Center.
 The addition will create a dedicated space for youth programs and activities.
 The Teen Center will complement the building's exterior & interior architecture, include a restroom, landscaping, new sewer connection, utilities, pathway and accessibility improvements.

 Aloe Promenade is a new park totaling .62 acres.
-Linear in shape, this park will offer a water feature, shaded seating areas, children's play area, art, bocce ball court, foosball table, turf areas, and landscaping.
+Linear in shape, this park offers shaded seating areas, art, bocce ball court, foosball table, turf areas, a water feature, and landscaping.

 Center Greens KABOOM!
 Playground Improvements